davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX expression you provided calculates the difference between two values related to hours worked on a contract.
 Here's a breakdown of what it does in simple business terms:

-1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression finds the maximum number of contract hours that are expected or agreed upon for a specific contract.
-Essentially, it tells us the highest number of hours that should have been worked according to the contract.
+1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression finds the maximum number of hours that are supposed to be worked according to the contract.
+Essentially, it retrieves the highest value of hours that should have been logged for a particular contract.

-2. **MAX(vw_missing_timesheet[Hours_])**: This part finds the maximum number of hours that have actually been recorded or logged by the employee for that same contract.
-It shows how many hours were actually worked.
+2. **MAX(vw_missing_timesheet[Hours_])**: This part finds the maximum number of hours that have actually been recorded or logged by the employees for that same contract.
+It looks for the highest value of hours that have been submitted in the timesheet.

-3. **Overall Calculation**: By subtracting the maximum recorded hours (actual hours worked) from the maximum contract hours (expected hours), the expression calculates the number of hours that are missing or unaccounted for.
+3. **Subtraction**: The expression then subtracts the maximum logged hours (actual hours worked) from the maximum contract hours (expected hours).

+**What it achieves**: The result of this calculation gives you the number of hours that are missing or unaccounted for in the timesheet compared to what was expected based on the contract.
+If the result is positive, it indicates that there are hours that should have been logged but weren't.
+If it's zero or negative, it means that the logged hours meet or exceed the expected contract hours.

-In summary, this measure helps identify how many hours are missing from what was expected based on the contract, which can be useful for understanding discrepancies in work hours and ensuring that employees are meeting their contractual obligations.
+In summary, this measure helps identify any discrepancies between expected and actual hours worked, which is crucial for managing contracts and ensuring that all work hours are properly accounted for.

 **`PercentageCompleteness`**